The Impacts of Thacker Pass Mine

 "Radiological hazards associated with operation of the project include potential exposure to Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) due to processing of ore containing naturally occurring radionuclides, including naturally-occurring uranium.
 Baseline geochemical characterization indicates that radionuclides are elevated in some samples of materials including tailings and waste rock and ore, and there is the potential for leaching of radionuclides from tailings at concentrations exceeding threshold values......Multi-element analysis found that uranium was enriched above average crustal concentrations in the neutralization solids.
 Multi-element analysis also found that uranium was elevated in approximately fifty percent of the oxidized ore feed and gangue samples.
 Similar trends in element enrichment were observed in the unoxidized ore feed and unoxidized gangue samples.(Draft EIS page 4-105)(emphasis added)"

 The EIS asserts that this radioactive waste will be contained, by a liner.
 But what happens if this heavy radioactive waste concentrates at the bottom of the geomembrane liner and the liner fails?
-Will our groundwater be contaminated with radiation?
-What happens if heavy radioactive materials concentrate in tanks and are flushed out during cleaning, would people be exposed to harmful radiation?
-What happens if gangue waste rock is used for pit backfill where uranium and other toxic materials will have direct contact with groundwater?

 this will be a Major industrial site

-If the mine promises it will not stink up the community we need to insist those promises be binding in the permit processes so the community has recourse.
+The mine promises it will not stink up the community we need to insist those promises be binding in the permit processes so the community has recourse.

 but isn't Thacker Pass mine Going to be Carbon Neutral?

 According to their own "Plan of Operations" Lithium Nevada plans on burning 11,300 gallons of diesel at the mine site CLICK HERE TO READ.
 This is more than a semi tanker of fuel every single day.
-In addition, it appears that this figure doesn't include the enormous amount of fuel required to get all this sulfur from the refinery to the mine site.

 Is Thacker Pass even Feasible Long Term?

-Massive amounts of Sulfur for Sulfuric Acid are required to mine this low grade ore.
+Massive amounts of Sulfur for Sulfuric Acid are required to mine this clay ore.
 As is noted above there is currently large amounts of sulfur piling up at oil refineries, and refineries are desperate to get rid of it.
 There is a large demand for sulfur for pesticides and fertilizer, but the supply has exceeded the demand, and sulfur is very cheap.
 In the event people switch to electric vehicles oil refineries will have a lot less sulfur.
 Therefore sulfur prices would likely spike.
 Would this mine be feasible if sulfur costs spiked?

 Is this going to be another boom and bust mine that buys local farms water hurting our local economy and then goes bust?
 So then we don't have farming or mining?

 Lithium Nevada is a subsidiary of Lithium Americas.
 Lithium Americas is a Canada based company that is developing 2 mines.
 One here at Thacker Pass, the other in South America (Argentina).
-According to news reports Lithium Americas recently sold majority interest in their South American mine, still under development, to Ganfeng Lithium, (Click Here To Read).
+According to news reports Lithium Americas sold majority interest in their South American mine, still under development, to Ganfeng Lithium, (Click Here To Read).